 Fr.
 Arul Joseph V.

-• Before leaving for my vacation in August, I started explaining about the Holy Mass.
-I stopped with Part 1, “Gathering Rites”, which concludes with the Opening Prayer.
+Before leaving for my vacation in August, I started explaining about the Holy Mass.
+I stopped with Part 1, âGathering Ritesâ, which concludes with the Opening Prayer.
 This week I resume it from Part 2.

 Part 2: Liturgy of the Word

 After the Gathering Rites, we sit down and listen to the Word of God.
 It is proclaimed to us from the Holy Scripture, which has totally 73 Books (Old Testament 46 Books and New Testament 27 Books) written by human authors but inspired by the Holy Spirit.
 On Sundays, there are three readings read from the Bible.
 We believe that God speaks to us in the inspired Books.
-Hence, the reader, at the end of the reading, announces “This is the Word of God”.
-Having heard God speaking to us, we all respond saying “Thanks be to God.”
+Hence, the reader, at the end of the reading, announces âThis is the Word of Godâ.
+Having heard God speaking to us, we all respond saying âThanks be to God.âThe first reading is read from the Old Testament, except during the Easter Season, during which it is read from the âActs of the Apostlesâ in the New Testament.
+This narrates the history of how God manifested His love, chose the people of Israel, made a covenant with them; at the same time, how the people were not faithful in responding to Godâs love.
+Generally, the first reading is related to the Gospel passage chosen for the day.

 Following the first reading one of the Psalms, which is an inspired hymnal from the Book of Psalms in the Old Testament, is either sung or recited.
 The psalm is very closely connected to the theme of the first reading.